Stella Maeve

-Stella Maeve Johnston (born November 14, 1989) is an American film and television actress.
+Stella Maeve (born November 14, 1989) is an American film and television actress.
 Highlights include a starring role in The Runaways (2010), a two-season recurring role in NBC television's Chicago P.D., and a main role in SyFy television's The Magicians.

 Career

 Film

 Maeve's first feature film role was in the comedy-drama, Transamerica (2005).
 She had minor roles in the 2008 comedy, Harold, and the crime drama, Brooklyn's Finest (2009).

-In 2010, Maeve played character Sandy West, alongside Kristen Stewart and Dakota Fanning, in The Runaways.
+In 2010, Maeve played Sandy West, alongside Kristen Stewart and Dakota Fanning, in The Runaways.
 The drama is set in the 1970s and is about an all-girl rock band of the same name.